firebase/firebase-ios-sdk/ReleaseTooling/Template/README.md

    > ⚠ To disable AdId support, do not copy
    > `GoogleAppMeasurementIdentitySupport.xcframework`.

-6. Drag each framework from the directory named after the SDK into the Project Navigator pane.
+1. Drag each framework from the directory named after the SDK into the Project Navigator pane.
 Note that there may be no additional frameworks, in which case this directory will be empty.
 For instance, if you want the Database SDK, look in the Database folder for the required frameworks.
 In the dialog box that appears, make sure the target you want this framework to be added to has a checkmark next to it, and that you've selected "Copy items if needed."

-7. If using Xcode 15, embed each framework that was dragged in.
+1. If using Xcode 15, embed each framework that was dragged in.
 Navigate to the target's _General_ settings and find _Frameworks, Libraries, & Embedded Content_.
 For each framework dragged in from the `Firebase.zip`, select **Embed & Sign**.
 This step will enable privacy manifests to be picked up by Xcode's tooling.

-8. If the SDK has resources, go into the Resources folders, which will be in the SDK folder.
-Drag all of those resources into the Project Navigator, just like the frameworks, again making sure that the target you want to add these resources to has a checkmark next to it, and that you've selected "Copy items if needed".
-9. Add the `-ObjC` flag to **Other Linker Settings**:
+1. Add the `-ObjC` flag to **Other Linker Settings**:

    a.
 In your project settings, open the **Settings** panel for your target.